bbauska/Coursera-Bootstrap/readme.md

 The second row is different has being maintained just as before.

-But for the third you\'ll see that this has been pushed to the right and this has been pushed to the left.
+But for the third you&apos;ll see that this has been pushed to the right and this has been pushed to the left.

 That is the use of the order-sm-last and order-sm-first class is there.